gravitational/teleport/rfd/0159-password-status.md

 The state changes to `PASSWORD_STATE_SET` whenever user sets/resets their password or successfully signs in using a password.
 The last scenario, in particular, will allow us to gradually fill in information about existing users that have passwords.

 > [!WARNING]
-> The PasswordState flag should _not_ be used for authentication itself.
+> The `PasswordState` flag should _not_ be used for authentication itself.
 Attempting to shortcut password verification may open a timing attack vulnerability.

 ### Returning Password State to the Account Settings UI

 The old account settings page had separate paths for managing passwords and MFA devices, so there is no endpoint that would return information about all authentication methods specifically for this page.
 There is only an endpoint that returns a list of MFA devices.

-Since we already return `authType` in `/v1/webapi/sites/<site>/context`, it makes sense to extend the returned data structure with the `PasswordStatus` flag, thus making it appear in the `UserContext` structure on the frontend.
+Since we already return `authType` in `/v1/webapi/sites/<site>/context`, it makes sense to extend the returned data structure with the `PasswordState` flag, thus making it appear in the `UserContext` structure on the frontend.
+The flag itself will be fetched from the [`GetUser`](https://github.com/gravitational/teleport/blob/e8b84ae20d1cae273f7f39aa02bdaeb2358cd4e4/api/proto/teleport/users/v1/users_service.proto#L27) RPC call that is already performed by the endpoint. `GetUser` will return the flag in the `GetUserResponse.user.Spec.PasswordState` field.

+## Changes to the password reset flow

+During password reset (which, incidentally, also happens when we are creating a new account), we are setting user's password to a random, 16-character password.
+We propose to simply not create a password hash in this scenario at all and delete the existing one if present.

+The existing password validation code executed when user signs in is already prepared for a missing hash, although it recognizes it as a "missing user" scenario.
+The only change required is changing a debug message; the behavior of the algorithm remains the same.

+The proposed change is only to clean up our architecture and increase the level of protection of new passwordless accounts; it's better to have them protected by the fact that a password hash doesn't exist rather than by a hash for a random 16-byte password.

+Note that the password state flag is still relevant, as it helps us to understand the state of _existing_ password hashes.

 ## Alternatives Considered